1803 LTRFP 2019

-- Appendix A: 1803 Future Energy and Capacity Obligations
+- Appendix A: 1803 Peak Forecast and Capacity Need Assessment

 - Appendix B-1: Power Purchase Agreement Evaluation Form for Non-Renewable Designated Generation Resources

-- Appendix B-2: Power Purchase Agreement Evaluation Form for Renewable Designated Generation Resources
+- Appendix B-2: Power Purchase Agreement Evaluation Form for Energy Storage Resources and Renewable Designated Generation Resources

-- Appendix B-3: Power Purchase Agreement Evaluation form for Firm Load Following Services
+- Appendix B-3: Power Purchase Agreement Evaluation Form for Partial-Requirements or Full-Requirements Obligation

 - Appendix B–4: Power Purchase Agreement Evaluation Form for Energy Only Blocks